A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Woman in boat on a canal in Bangkok, Thailand

-Bang Kachao Island Bangkok
+Bang Kachao Island

 Man stands with bicycle on bike paths in Bang Kachao in Bangkok, Thailand

-Right in the heart of the city is a little-known (but not so little) oasis – Bang Kachao Island – and it’s a super city escape.
+Right in the heart of the city is a little-known (but not so little) oasis – Bang Kachao Island – and it’s a super city escape!

 The rural landscape is often called the Green Lung of Bangkok – and is encircled by the Chao Phraya River.
-A network of narrow, elevated paths weave around fields and through forests…and are ideal for a bike ride.

-Talad Noi District and Bangkok Street Art
+Talad Noi and Bangkok Street Art

-Nestled along the river just south of Chinatown’s main thoroughfare is the historic Talad Noi District.
-Offering very few ‘sights’ and almost completely void of tourists, the neighborhood offers a glimpse into typical life in Bangkok – and, more specifically, amazing street art.
+Offering very few ‘sights’ and almost completely void of tourists, the neighborhood offers a glimpse into typical life and amazing street art.

-In 2016, Bangkok hosted the BUKRUK festival that invited street artists to spruce up the neighborhood with paintings.
-Interesting Street Art murals now decorate the ancient structures along Trok San Chao Rong Kueak and throughout the district.
+In 2016, Bangkok hosted the BUKRUK festival that invited artists to spruce up the neighborhood with paintings.

 Bangkok Chinatown Food Walk